 The Rank-Order clustering method has an obvious scalability problem in that it requires computing nearest neighbor lists for every sample in the dataset, which has an $O(n^2)$ cost if computed directly.
 Although various approximation methods exist for computing nearest neighbors, they are typically only able to compute a short list of the top k nearest neighbors efficiently, rather than exhaustively ranking the dataset.
-We use the FLANN library implementation of the randomized k-d tree algorithm [29] to compute a short list of nearest neighbors.
+We use the FLANN library implementation of the randomized k-d tree algorithm [30] to compute a short list of nearest neighbors.

 Applying approximation methods for faster nearest neighbor computation then requires some modification of the original Rank-Order clustering algorithm.
 In particular, rather than considering all neighbors in the summation equation (1), we sum up to at most the top k neighbors (under the assumption that cluster formation relies on local neighborhoods).
+Additionally, rather than using the cluster-level normalized distance from the original algorithm of Zhu et al. [7], we enforce locality by only computing approximate rank-order distances between pairs of samples for which both are within the other sample's top-200 nearest neighbors.